whoeevee/EeveeSpotify/README.md

 Tweak also changes query parameters `trackRows` and `video` in HTTP requests to true, so Spotify loads videos and not just track names at the artist page.
 Sorry if the code seems cringe; the main focus is on the concept.
 It can stop working just like Spotilife, but so far, it works on the latest Spotify 8.9.## (Spotilife also patches `offline.bnk`, but it changes obscure bytes that do nothing on new versions).
 Spotify may reload user data, and you'll be switched to the Free plan.
 When this happens, you'll see a popup with quick restart app and reset data actions.

 To open Spotify links in sideloaded app, use [OpenSpotifySafariExtension](https://github.com/BillyCurtis/OpenSpotifySafariExtension).
+Remember to activate it and allow access in Settings > Safari > Extensions.